squaredproject/Entwined/newlx/sculpture/fixtures/README.txt

 with a cube configuration .csv file that describes the per-branch wiring for each tree.
 (Typically this csv file comes from a spreadsheet that is collaboratively filled out on site.)

+When the .lxf fixture files have been generated, they should be put in the FIXTURES directory of LXStudio